eljoey/BDO-Api-Helper/README.md

   - Hit F12 and go to the network tab.
   - On the main page click on any item and hit 'see details'
-  - In the network tab you will see 'GetItemSellBuyInfo'
+  - In the network tab you will see 'GetItemSellBuyInfo'.
+Click on it.
     - In the request headers section there will be a line that says 'Cookie:' copy and paste that into notepad.
     - In the form data section there will be a line that says '\_RequestVerificationToken:' copy and paste that into notepad on a new line.